bcgov/nr-sustainment-capstone-2024/README.md

 ## Our Mission

 We're embarking on a journey to develop a mobile-first, intuitive, and modern web application inspired by the BC Government NMP Calculator (https://nmp.apps.nrs.gov.bc.ca/).
+Our intent is to make a Minimum Viable Product (MVP) based on the current NMP Calculator.

 Our goal is to leverage technologies we're comfortable with, such as Postgres, Express, React, and Node (\*\*PERN), while also exploring new tools like OpenShift, Progressive Web Apps, GitHub Actions, Docker and more.